peopleware/stylecop-msbuild-ppwcode/README.md

 ## Getting Started

-When the package is installed, every build will also trigger StyleCop and the build output will also contain StyleCop warnings.
+When the package is installed, every build will trigger StyleCop and the build output will contain StyleCop warnings.

 ## License and Copyright